bitcraze/bitcraze-website/readme.md

 ## Integration with Wordpress

-The code in this repository is the base for all static content on the website.
+The Code in this repository is the base for all static content on the website.
 The blog on the other hand, is not part if this code, it is running on a Wordpress instance.
 The dynamic content is injected into the static pages where needed, you will find tags in the source code indicating where.
-For instance
+For instance.

         <!-- inject wp blog -->

-## Using the toolbelt
+## Using the Toolbelt

 Instead of running the ```tools/do``` script you can use the [toolbelt](https://github.com/bitcraze/toolbelt).
-For instance, downloading dependencies would be
+For instance, Downloading dependencies would be

         tb download_deps